gkowash/RMParse/README.md

 ## Setup
 Download or clone the [repository](https://github.com/gkowash/RMParse) and move it to the desired location on your machine.
 If downloaded, make sure to extract the resulting zip file.

 For automatic setup, simply double-click the `install.bat` script in the `RMParse` directory.
-If the installer finishes successfully, the remainder of this section can be skipped.
+If the installer finishes successfully, the remainder of this section can be skipped; otherwise, follow the manual instructions and troubleshoot as needed.

 For manual setup, first ensure that Python 3.12 or greater is installed on the machine.
 To check the current python installation, run: